 7. Create a kit

 Here’s a trick someone told me a few years ago: Leave a penny on top of an ice cube in the freezer.
-If you come back and the penny’s refrozen at the bottom of the tray (or sitting in water), you know there was a lengthy outage that allowed the ice to melt completely.
+If you come back and the penny’s refrozen at the bottom of the tray — or sitting in water — you know there was a lengthy outage that allowed the ice to melt completely.

 9. Don’t get shocked

-11. Make an inventory
+10. Make an inventory

-12. Protect your paperwork
+11. Protect your paperwork

-The first priority is things with raised seals and original signatures: your car titles, your passport, your home deed – you get the idea.
+The first priority is things with raised seals and original signatures: car titles, your passport, your home deed – you get the idea.
 Keep them in a safe place where you can quickly grab them and go.